The Petit Lenormand deck is available now. Limited stock

 • Prescriptions, protocols, summons, or judgments that are constantly discussed around the table

-• Phone used to inform, reassure, ask for news, or provide reports
+• Phone used to inform, reassure, ask for news, or provide updates

-• Insurance, mutual, bank, or legal documents kept in view because they often come up in conversations
+• Insurance, mutual, bank, or legal documents kept in view because they often arise in conversations

-• Objects of devotion, ritual, or memory associated with going through this ordeal
+• Objects of devotion, ritual, or memory associated with enduring this ordeal

 Places